 7. Fingerless Glove: Ironclad Framer Gloves

-Instead of cutting the gloves’ fingertips, try the fingerless framer’s gloves designed to provide the ideal dexterity.
+Instead of cutting the gloves’ fingertips off, try the fingerless framer’s gloves designed to provide ideal dexterity.

-These Ironclad Framer provide extra dexterity on the thumb, index and middle finger.
+These Ironclad Framer gloves provide extra dexterity on the thumb, index, and middle finger.

 Yes, these are made for framers but are a great option for roofers too.

-Some roofers simply cannot stand gloves and feel that they stay in their way and slow them down.
+Some roofers simply cannot stand gloves and feel that they are in their way and slow them down.

 If you feel this way, these gloves might be the ideal choice for you.
 The Ironclad framer gloves won’t stay in your way and will let you be as productive as you can.

-Comes with Duraclad reinforcements which adds durability without compromising dexterity.
+Comes with Duraclad reinforcement which adds durability without compromising dexterity.

 The thermoplastic knuckle protects the hands against abrasion and impact.
-Easy and secure to fit on your wrist with the quick release feature.
+Easy to secure to your wrist with the quick release feature.

-× The one negative thing about them is the high price.
+× The one negative thing about them is the higher price.

 We hoped we helped you choose the best gloves for roofing, always remember that safety comes first.
-Even if you hate wearing them, it’s for your own good and they can save you from injuries, shocks or even cuts.
+Even if you hate wearing gloves, it’s for your own protection and they can save you from injuries, mechanical impact, or serious cuts.